CityOfPhiladelphia/time-parser/README.md

 2-3pm (neither time has a colon, only the 2nd time has an AM or PM)

+10-11am & 4:30-6 PM (2 times windows with different combinations of the structures above)

 ### General rules:

 Uppercase and lowercase "AM" and "pm", and including periods between the letters (a.m.) are all handled.